 How will the school prepare and support my child to join the school, transfer to a new school or the next stage of education and life?

-The first day at school for all children can be both exciting and/or stressful.
 We would always encourage children new to the school to make visits beforehand to enable them to become familiar with their new setting.
 Initially, the class teacher will set up a “buddy” to support the new pupil and make them feel welcomed.

 When transferring from one primary to another, all electronic and paper records will be sent to the receiving school within 15 days of the child leaving.

 “Moving on” (transition) can be difficult for all children but especially those with SEND.
 To aid a smooth transition, it may be necessary to carefully plan a programme that supports the child.
 When transferring to secondary school, some children may be offered additional visits to help them feel more confident about their next setting.
 Meetings between parents/carers, key primary and secondary school staff and the pupil may be arranged to enable effective information-sharing and important questions to be addressed.

 All Year Six pupils participate in Protective Behaviours Training (Crucial Crew) where they are supported in becoming more aware of how to stay safe.